flexmonster/pivot-accelerator-dll/README.md

 ## Related Flexmonster docs

-- [Getting started with Flexmonster Accelerator](https://www.flexmonster.com/doc/getting-started-with-accelerator-ssas?r=github) — see details on Flexmonster Accelerator usage as a Windows service.
 - [Referencing the Accelerator as a DLL](https://www.flexmonster.com/doc/referencing-accelerator-as-a-dll?r=github) — learn how to use Flexmonster Accelerator as a DLL in an existing project.